strimzi/proposals/035-cluster-wide-volume-usage-quota-managemnet.md

 ## Current situation

-The [kafka-static-quota-plugin](https://github.com/strimzi/kafka-quotas-plugin) applies byte-rate thresholds and storage limits on connections to individual brokers, slowing producers down when consumed storage is over the soft limit (but below the hard limit) and effectively pausing publication when reaching or exceeding the hard limit.
+The [kafka-static-quota-plugin](https://github.com/strimzi/kafka-quotas-plugin) applies byte-rate limits on connections to individual brokers (thresholds derived from storage limits), slowing producers down when consumed storage is over the soft limit (but below the hard limit) and effectively pausing publication when reaching or exceeding the hard limit.
 This largely prevents out of disk scenarios when topics are replicated to all brokers thus there is largely similar disk usage between all brokers.
 Assuming all the brokers have similar disk usage levels, they will all apply rate limits at similar times and levels, effectively giving cluster-wide out-of-storage protection.